 The Company, through its wholly owned subsidiary, holds indirectly a 20% interest in Prospecting Licence 1440R (Navan/Tatestown), which is being explored under a Joint Venture agreement with Boliden Tara Mines DAC (80%), and which hosts part of the small Tatestown-Scallanstown zinc-lead mineral deposit, located adjacent to Boliden's large Tara zinc-lead mine at Navan, County Meath, about 50 km northwest of Dublin.
-During 2022, the Company incurred expenditures of €6,667 (2021-€8,958, 2020 - €40,000) with respect to the licence.

 The Company, through its wholly owned subsidiary Minco Ireland Limited, has entered into a joint venture agreement with Boliden Tara Mines on PL 3373, at Kells near Navan, County Meath, contiguous to the west with PL 1440R.
-Under the terms of this agreement, the Company can earn a 75% joint venture interest through expenditures of $\leq 250,000$ in staged programmes, by March 2024.
-During 2021, the Company incurred expenditures of $\leq 67,962$ (2020 - $\leq 10,000$) with respect to the licence.
-As at 31 December 2022, the Company had earned an undivided 50% joint venture interest in the Licence and has the right to increase its interest to 75% by the expenditure of a further $\leq 50,000$ prior to 1st March, 2024.
+Under the terms of this agreement, the Company can earn a 75% joint venture interest through expenditures of €250,000 in staged programmes.
+As at 31 December 2023, the Company had earned an undivided 50% joint venture interest in the Licence.
 Boliden has the right of off-take to purchase or toll process all ore that may be produced from the licence area.

-The Company, through its wholly owned subsidiary Minco Ireland Limited, has entered into a joint venture agreement with Boliden Tara Mines on ten licences at Slieve Dart in County Galway.
-Minco had the right to earn a 50% interest through expenditure of €385,000 in staged programmes, by 31 December 2022.
-During 2022, the Company incurred expenditures of €152,000 with respect to these licences.
-As at 31 December 2022, the Company had completed cumulative expenditure of €435,000 and earned an undivided 50% joint venture interest in the Licence Area.
+The Company, through its wholly owned subsidiary Minco Ireland Limited, has entered into a joint venture agreement with Boliden Tara Mines on eight licences at Slieve Dart in County Galway.
+Minco had the right to earn a 50% interest through expenditure of €385,000 in staged programmes, by 31 December 2023.
+During 2023, the Company incurred expenditures of €21,637 with respect to these licences.
+As at 31 December 2023, the Company had completed cumulative expenditure of €456,656 and earned an undivided 50% joint venture interest in the Licence Area.
 Boliden has the right of off-take to purchase or toll process all ore that may be produced from the licence area.
+Boliden also holds 5 other licences, contiguous to the above, where Minco has contributed 50% of the exploration costs.
+The intention is to seek Ministerial approval to incorporate these 5 licences into the approved joint venture.